 Fast forward to 13 years later...

 We now have a twelve-year-old son and eight-year-old daughter.
 I work full-time, as I have for over 20 years.
 Since becoming parents, I have been the primary breadwinner and for the past seven years, I am the sole breadwinner of our family.

 As my career progressed, I found myself surrounded by mostly male peers married to stay-at-home wives.
 In 2012, when my husband’s company went into Chapter 11 and he was laid off, it became a math problem.
 Given he had a full-time work from home arrangement, it was the flexibility that his career allowed that was the uncommon denominator.
 Thus, we decided my husband would retire from the corporate world to focus on songwriting and full-time Dad-ing.
 As we evolved into this flip-parenting arrangement, we found there was no roadmap for how it all works.

 Friends kept asking “but, he’ll go back to work after the kids are in school right?” or “why doesn’t he freelance or consult?”
 Family worried I would be too stressed or he would be too bored.
 These are questions you rarely hear asked when a mother makes the choice to stay home to raise the kids.
-With deep stereotypes of how families should run, it appeared as though no one could fully understand that this was a choice and we felt good about it, until we realized that not everyone else did.
+With deep stereotypes of how families should run, no one could fully understand that this was a choice and we felt good about it.

 This lack of general knowledge, understanding and support for women as primary earners is what sparked the next phase of my journey...

 I’ve made it my life’s work to amplify the awareness and needs of women in the workplace as well as breadwinning women.